Gianluca Di Chiara

 Gianluca Di Chiara (born 26 December 1993) is an Italian professional footballer who plays as a defender.

-Career
+Club career

 Reggiana

 Born in Palermo, Sicily, Di Chiara started his career at Emilian club Parma, and then Reggiana.
 He was a member of Reggiana's Allievi under-17 team in 2009–10 season.
 He made his first team debut in 2010–11 Coppa Italia Lega Pro and league debut in the last round of 2010–11 Lega Pro Prima Divisione.

 Palermo

 On 29 June 2011, his hometown club Palermo signed Di Chiara in co-ownership deal for €140,000 in a three-year contract.
 Di Chiara received call-up from Italy national under-19 football team during his stay with Palermo.
 In June 2012 Palermo bought Di Chiara outright for another €200,000, as well as adding two more year to the contract.

 On 26 June 2012, he was signed by Pavia in a temporary deal which Pavia received €25,466 as premi di valorizzazione.
 On 9 July 2013, Di Chiara and Dario Maltese were signed by Latina.